 The Bideford Sustainability Group

-Back in July, 2009, Bideford Quakers set up a Sustainability Group aimed at promoting sustainable living.
+Back in July, 2009, Bideford Quakers set up their own Sustainability Group aimed at promoting sustainable living.
 The inspiration for this was a visit by one of our members to a Quaker Council for European Affairs conference in Brussels, combined with material from the Living Witness Project (LWP) (www.livingwitness.org.uk ).

 The group decided to start by educating themselves and, among other things, watched a number of documentaries - An Inconvenient Truth, The Truth about Climate Change (David Attenborough), A Convenient Solution (Greenpeace) and The Age of Stupid.

 The LWP were invited to give a one-day workshop for the Meeting, and as a result set about trying to make our meeting house more sustainable.
 It set up a “Green Page” in the local free magazine known as the “Bideford Buzz” (now, only available as an online publication) and gave public showings of three of the documentaries.
 Publicity was achieved by writing personal letters to each local councillor, writing to the local press, and distributing leaflets and putting up posters wherever possible, and there was an audience of 40 at the final film showing, including the Liberal Democrat Candidate for the forthcoming parliamentary elections.

 One outcome of this last meeting was the setting up of a new organisation: The Bideford Sustainability Group which has become increasingly active in the town, and is now a strongly flourishing body. (http://bidefordsustain.org/)

 This is but one example of the way in which a Quaker initiative can act as a trigger for the launch of something much bigger.
 Other examples of many Quaker "start ups" are Oxfam, and the Campaign for Nuclear Disarmament.

 Bideford Quakers' Social gatherings